 International Student Admission Requirements

 WGTC is approved to accept international students entering, or already residing in, the United States under F visas for associate degree programs of study.
 Program offerings and approved campus locations are subject to change.
-Please check with the Admissions Office for updated information.
+Please check with the One-Stop Enrollment and Success Center for updated information.

 Submit a completed Application for Admission and non-refundable $25 application fee in U.S. currency by credit card, money order, or check drawn on a U.S. bank payable to Wiregrass Georgia Technical College.